Top 10 Vibrating Foam Rollers Reviewed and Rated

 Vibration Can Be Weak

 The Vulken 4 High-Speed Foam Roller is a 17-inch roller with a 4-speed motor setting.
-The longer but leaner design of this roller provides you with a more effective way to massage your legs and back.
+The longer but leaner design of this roller provides you with a more effective way to massage your legs and back, which is a crucial massage for runners.
 The speed can be set at low, medium or high settings as well as at a rhythmic pattern auto speed level.Read more

 3. Phenom 3-Speed Vibrating Foam Roller